GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 @table:active_ssl:results:horizon shows the final performance of the pipeline for different horizons.
 The neural network #psi-dnn is retrained from scratch for each horizon to get the best possible performance.
-As anticipated, the highest detection scores are achieved when using all the 8 steps.
+As anticipated, the highest detection scores are achieved when using all 8 steps.
 Besides granting better absolute performance, the neural network demonstrates a greater robustness to lower horizons.
 The performance drop shows to be less pronounced than when using the averaging approach.